Ferdinand Tönnies: Gemeinschaft and Gesellschaft

 What is less well-known when discussing the work of Tönnies is that he frequently uses gender concepts to explain his main ideas.
-Essential will-arbitrary will, Gemeinschaft-Gesellschaft, are all thought of in terms of the polarity of feminine-masculine.
+Essential will-arbitrary will, Gemeinschaft-Gesellschaft, are all thought of in terms of the polarity of feminine–masculine.
 Gemeinschaft, for example, is feminine: "the eternal-feminine," since motherliness is the basis of all being together.
 Essential will is also feminine, whereas Gesellschaft and arbitrary choice are masculine.
-Tönnies' theory appears to consign him to a nineteenth-century view of the public world belonging to males, while women are relegated to the private realm, as it links together Gemeinschaft/home/woman as opposed to Gesellschaft/marketplace/man.
+Tönnies's theory appears to consign him to a nineteenth-century view of the public world belonging to males, while women are relegated to the private realm, as it links together Gemeinschaft/home/woman as opposed to Gesellschaft/marketplace/man.